tiagoangelods/weather-app/README.md

     npx nx run-many --target=serve --all=true --parallel=3 --verbose=true
     ```

+the frontend app will run on `http://localhost:3000`
+the backend app will run on `http://localhost:4001`

 # Why monorepo?
 - Monorepo allows us to manage multiple projects in a single repository, making it easier to share code, manage dependencies, and maintain consistency across projects.
 - It simplifies the development process by allowing us to work on multiple applications and libraries simultaneously, reducing the overhead of managing separate repositories.